monsoonmaelstrom/book2/book2.md

 “Now you’ve done it,” I hear Giorgi mutter from behind me as I launch myself at Gavin.

 My relationship with Gavin can be tense at the best of times.
-We’re both too alike in all the wrong ways and completely different in the rest.
+We’re both too alike in all the wrong ways and completely different in all the rest.
 I’m not in the mood to deal with him, and I *am* in the mood to hit someone.

 I grab him around his waist as I slam my shoulder into him knocking him back a step.
 He’s already trying to twist away, but I keep driving forward until his back slams into the wall of the room behind him, pinning him in place momentarily, but he drives an elbow down into my upper back and I grunt in pain.